usnistgov/facility/README.md

-# facility
+# Facility - Ontology-based Component of Manufacturing Notebooks

-This is early development of a web server that would present information about various production facility resources and processes to an end user.
-We (talking to the Vanderbilt folks) could potentially use this to serve data from SPARQL queries.
-The alternative is to do those queries directly from JENA.
+Facility is a demonstration web server to present ontology-based information about various manufacturing production facility resources and processes to an end user.
+It is intended to be used in conjunction with SPARQL queries and Jupyter notebooks supporting manufacturing processes and operations.

-The program provides a rudimentary OWL ontology.
-See the resources directory.
-Whether or not we use the server, we can manage the OWL ontology through this github repostiory.
+The OWL ontology provided in this github repostiory is for demonstration purposes only.

+## Motivation and Approach

+As described in [1], mathematical models of production processes and operations can  be verified more easily when they reference dimensionality and provenance information of data used in the analysis.
+[Jupyter notebooks](http://jupyter.org) can be integrated with an organization's knowledgebase of production properties and historical operational data to support this verification.
+The Facility software supports this usage of Jupyter notebooks with an HTTP server of ontology-based information that serves pages about the property dimenstionality and provenance based on an OWL ontology of such information.

 ## Installation